StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 CPUs have a handful of registers available.
 In ARM CPUs, registers are named with the format `rX`, where `X` is the 0-indexed register number.
 The GBA's CPU has 16 registers numbered from `r0` to `r15`, and each can store up to 32 bits (4 bytes) of data for a total of 512 bits (64 bytes) of data.

-Register capacity is limited, so if a program needs to store more data than the registers allow, the data goes to __main memory__, also known as __RAM__ (random-access memory) or simply __memory__.
-Storing and accessing memory is slower than using registers, but memory has a much larger capacity.
-The GBA has 288 kilobytes of RAM for regular code operations to use, and also has additional reserved RAM for special operations like I/O.

 `r15` is a special register called the __program counter__ (__PC__ for short).
 This register holds the address to the instruction to be executed next, and is incremented by 2 automatically after an instruction is executed (most instructions are 2 bytes long).
 This causes assembly to be executed line-by-line.
 It is possible to set the PC's value, which will cause the CPU to jump to the new address and begin executing code there; this is used for constructs like conditional statements, loops, and function calls.

 Some of the other registers also have special names and purposes.
 We will get into those later.

+### Memory
+Register capacity is limited, so if a program needs to store more data than the registers allow, the data goes to __main memory__, also known as __RAM__ (random-access memory) or simply __memory__.
+Storing and accessing memory is slower than using registers, but memory has a much larger capacity.
+The GBA has 288 kilobytes of RAM for regular code operations to use, and also has additional reserved RAM for special operations like I/O.

 ### ROM
-The ROM (read-only memory) file used to load the game is effectively an array of bytes.
+The __ROM__ (read-only memory) file used to load the game is effectively an array of bytes.
 These bytes encode assets like sprites and audio, data values used by the game's logic (e.g., the amount that a certain healing item will heal the player by), and code used to run the game.

 When talking about data in the ROM, it is typical to refer to a piece of data according to its 0-indexed __address__ (__offset__) from the start of the ROM.
 For example, the first byte in the ROM file is at address 0x0, and the 5th byte in the ROM file is at address 0x4.
 Addresses are almost always written in hexadecimal; the "0x" indicates that a value is expressed in hexadecimal format.
 Hexadecimal is also commonly used for other values in reverse engineering contexts.

-When the GBA loads the ROM, the ROM's data is loaded into an area of memory starting at address 0x8000000.
-This means that in-game, values in the ROM are accessed using their address plus 0x8000000.
+When the GBA loads the ROM, the ROM's data is loaded into an area of memory from address 0x8000000-0x9FFFFFF.
+This area of memory is often called "ROM" despite technically being part of memory/RAM.
+In-game, values in the ROM are accessed using their address plus 0x8000000.
 For example, the data at address 0x4 in the ROM is accessed in-game using address 0x8000004.
 In the context of ROM addresses, this address can be referred to as 0x4 or 0x8000004 interchangeably.

 >During Ghidra setup earlier, you set the Base Address of the ROM to 0x8000000.
 This matches where the GBA loads the ROM in memory, and supplying this address to Ghidra helps it to better analyze the ROM.